dabrahams/www.boostcon.com/content/pages/community/schwag.rst

 ===========

 :menu-title: cool schwag

+.. class:: intro

+  Are you a Fan Of BoostCon?
+Order your BoostCon logo schwag today and help support the conference!

 Zoltan “cad” Juhasz, the volunteer designer of the Boost and BoostCon logos, has set up two webshops offering stylish and well-made BoostCon logo merchandise.
-After covering the substantial cost of establishing the shops himself, Zoltan has graciously agreed to share half of any profits with the fund for future editions of BoostCon.
+Half of any profit goes to benefit future editions of BoostCon.

 U.S. residents can use the `USA shop`__; all others should use the `EU shop`__.